islandmnmlist/islandmnmlist.github.io/_posts/2014-3-3-Hello-World.md

 I've read the KonMari book (TODO: ADD LINK) as well as countless blogs on minimalism (TODO: ADD LINKS), so I will probably use 'KM' and 'minimize' interchangeably.

-# Stuff I've already minimized
+# Stuff I've minimized
 - clothes
 - books
 - DVDs/CDs
 - electronics (devices, cords, etc.)
 - digital clutter (also wrote a blog on the topic)
-- desk
+- desk / work environment

 # Stuff I still need to minimize
 - vitamins / supplements